10 Best Electric Car Brands

 Nissan has sold the most electric vehicles compared to other car brands worldwide.

-Today, the company has the Nissan Leaf, 1 of the best sellers in the world in this segment, and the Nissan Ariya, a luxury SUV, present in the European market and may arrive in various countries this year.
+Today, the company offers the Nissan Leaf, one of the best-selling cars in this segment worldwide, and the Nissan Ariya, a luxury SUV currently available in the European market and expected to arrive in various countries this year.

 3. General Motors